Burke Dales: Edmonton Eskimos

 After becoming a free agent in 2012, Dales signed with the Edmonton Eskimos on February 19, 2012.

 On July 22, 2013, he was released by the Eskimos.

 Montreal Alouettes

-On October 30, 2013, Dales was signed by the Montreal Alouettes.
+On October 30, 2013, Dales was signed again by the Montreal Alouettes.

-Retirement

 Dales announced his retirement on May 16, 2014.

-Personal life
+Personal life and death

-Dales' sister, Stacey, is a former Women's National Basketball Association player.
+Dales' sister, Stacey, is a former Women's National Basketball Association player who currently works as a reporter for NFL Network.
 His cousin Jason Arnott played 18 seasons in the National Hockey League.

+Dales died in January 2024, at the age of 46.